 - The OEKO-TEX® laboratory tests take into account all conceivable ways how harmful substances could enter the body, i.e. through skin contact, by breathing, and through the mouth.

-- Consumers can independently verify the validity of a label at www.oeko-tex.com/validity by using the test number displayed on the label.
+- Consumers can independently verify the validity of a label at www.oeko-tex.com/validity by using the certificate number displayed on the label.